FAQ

 Does cancheck use cookies or track me?

 cancheck does not use cookies.
 We do collect anonymous usage analytics — like which situation card was tapped or which helpline was clicked — to improve the tool.
-This is done through Vercel Analytics, which is cookie-free and does not use personal identifiers.
+This is done through Vercel Analytics and PostHog, both cookie-free and configured without personal identifiers.
+Screen recording is off.
 Your answers and personal details are never included in this data.

 Who can use it